glKarin/com.n0n3m4.diii4a/README.md

 > ### Full-body-awareness on DOOM3/Quake4/Prey(2006)
 ##### cvars:
 * harm_pm_fullBodyAwareness: enables full-body awareness
-* harm_pm_fullBodyAwarenessOffset: full-body awareness offset, format is "<forward-offset> <side-offset> <up-offset>"
+* harm_pm_fullBodyAwarenessOffset: view origin offset in full-body awareness, format is "<forward-offset> <side-offset> <up-offset>"
-* harm_pm_fullBodyAwarenessHeadJoint: head joint when without head model in full-body awareness
+* harm_pm_fullBodyAwarenessHeadJoint: head joint of player model when without head model in full-body awareness
-* harm_pm_fullBodyAwarenessFixed: do not attach view position to head in full-body awareness
+* harm_pm_fullBodyAwarenessFixed: do not attach view origin to head in full-body awareness
 * harm_pm_fullBodyAwarenessHeadVisible: do not suppress head in full-body awareness

 ##### example: